About Us

 Our Covenant states: We are united in striving to know the will of God as taught in the Holy Scriptures and in our purpose to walk in the ways of the Lord, made known or to be made known to us.
 We hold it to be the mission of the Church of Christ to proclaim the gospel to all humankind by exalting the worship of the one true God and laboring for the progress of knowledge and by the promotion of justice and of the reign of peace and by the realization of human kinship, depending, as did our ancestors, upon the continued guidance of the Holy Spirit to lead us into all truth.
 We look with faith for the triumphs of righteousness and the life everlasting.

-Our Officers: Moderator, Clergy Parish Board, Treasurer, Assistant Treasurer, Collector, Auditor
+Our Officers: Moderator, Clerk, Parish Board, Treasurer, Assistant Treasurer, Collector, Auditor

 Our Boards: Deacons, Investment, Nominating, Parish, Pastor/Parish Relations, Religious Education